paj-cash/paj_ramp/examples/webhook-integration/README.md

 # Webhook Integration Example

-This example demonstrates how to set up a webhook server to receive real-time order status updates from PAJ Ramp using Express.js.
+This example demonstrates a simplified webhook server that receives real-time order status updates from PAJ Ramp and can automatically create orders.

 ## What This Example Shows

-- 🔗 Setting up webhook endpoints to receive PAJ Ramp notifications
+- 🔗 Simple webhook endpoint to receive PAJ Ramp notifications
 - 📡 Handling different order statuses (INIT, PAID, COMPLETED, FAILED, CANCELLED)
-- 💾 Storing and tracking order updates
+- 💾 In-memory order tracking
-- 🌐 Creating a REST API to query order status
-- 🔧 Best practices for webhook security and reliability
+- 🚀 Automatic order creation on server startup

 ## Prerequisites

 - Node.js 16 or higher
+- A PAJ business API key
 - A way to expose your local server to the internet (ngrok, localtunnel, or a deployed server)
-- Optional: PAJ business API key (if you want to create orders from this server)

 ## Setup